China refused to provide WHO team with raw data on early COVID cases, team member says

 A summary of the team’s findings could be released as early as next week, the WHO said on Friday.

-China’s refusal to hand over raw data on the early COVID-19 cases was reported earlier by the Wall Street Journal on Friday.
+China’s refusal to hand over raw data on the early COVID-19 cases was reported earlier by the Wall Street Journal and the New York Times on Friday.

 The WHO did not reply to a request from Reuters for comment.
 The Chinese foreign ministry did not immediately reply to a request for comment but Beijing has previously defended its transparency in handling the outbreak and its cooperation with the WHO mission.